 In Chinese astrology, spring represents the beginning of the year, and it always starts with Tiger, which represents the Wood Element and new growth, sprouting after the winter season.
-Rabbit represents a Wood Element in its strongest and most prosperous form, while Dragon represents wet Earth Element which slowly takes over and buries dying Wood, just before the summer.
+Rabbit represents a Wood Element in its strongest and most prosperous form, while Dragon represents Wet Earth Element which slowly takes over and buries dying Wood, just before the summer.

 In the autumn Fire and Earth energy is slowly diminishing and Metal gains strength.
 Monkey represents the beginning of Autumn, while Rooster represents the peak of Metal season.
 As with every end of the season, Dog brings Earth element and slowly weakens and buries Metal within it.

-The full Element cycle ends with winter season and Element of Water.
+The cycle ends with winter season and Element of Water.
 Pig represents the beginning, while Rat represents the peak of Water season.
 At the end of Winter comes the Ox which brings wet and frozen Earth Element.
 At that stage, none of the Elements are very active due to cold conditions.

 Ox is also a storage of Metal.
 Metal is prepared for the spring season when we have to start cutting the growing Wood.
 Because of this mixture of cold Earth and Metal, Ox is classified as Wet Earth, and is the coldest Earth of all.